-18. Use of Control and Physical Intervention 20 19.
+14. Sexual Contact 16 15.
+Physical Contact 17 16.
+Other Activities that require Physical Contact 18 17.
+Behaviour Management 19 18.
+Use of Control and Physical Intervention 20 When physical intervention is used it should be undertaken in such a way that mathematical the safety and dignity of all concerned and follows the academy's restraint/physic intervention policy. al 19.
 Children and Young People in Distress 22 20.
 Intimate Care 22 21.
 Personal Care 23 22.
-First Aid and Administration of Medication 23 23.
+First Aid and Administration of Medication 23 When administering first aid, wherever possible, adults should ensure that another is aware of the action being taken.
+Parents/carers should always be informed where aid has been administered.
+In circumstances where children need medication regard health care plan should have been established to ensure the safety and protect children and the adults who are working with them. nen first gularly tion of 23.
 One to One Situations 24 24.
 Home Visits 25 25.
-Transporting Children and Young People 26 26.
-Educational Visits and After-School Activities 27 27.
+Transporting Children and Young People 25 26.
+Educational Visits and After-School Activities 26 27.
 Photography and Videos and other images 27 28.
 Access to Inappropriate Images and Internet Usage 28 29.
 Overnight Supervision and Examinations 29 30.
 Curriculum 29 31.
-Whistle blowing 30 32.
-Sharing Concerns and Recording Incidents 31
+Whistle blowing 30 32 Sharing Concerns and Recording Incidents 30